The Ladder Alliance teaches marketable job skills to help our clients become self-reliant and independent.

-While teaching GED and computer skills, we seek to rebuild student's self-esteem and self-confidence through our "Best I Can Be" program.
+While teaching skills, we seek to rebuild student's self-esteem and self-confidence through our "Best I Can Be" program.
 We start each class with a motivational segment and help students transition from an attitude of "I can't" to an attitude of "I know I can!"

 In order to assist students with barriers to attendance, we provide childcare and dinner for all students and their children at no cost during the evening classes.